LemmyNet/rfcs/0008-plugins.md

 - Private Message
   - [new_private_message](https://github.com/LemmyNet/lemmy/blob/0.19.7/crates/db_schema/src/source/private_message.rs#L25)

+## Access to Lemmy API

+Plugins can use the config value `lemmy_url` which contains a value like `http://0.0.0.0:8541/` in order to call the Lemmy API.

 ## Example

 Below is a simple Go plugin which uses the `create_local_post` hook to replace `Rust` in post body with `Go`, and reject posts which mention `Java`.